 Collagen and Heart Health: What’s the Connection?Reading Time: 5 minutes

 We’ve all heard the terrible statistics: heart disease is the number one killer in the U.S. According to the U.S. Centers for Disease Control , one in four deaths in the U.S. is caused by it.
-Just this year alone, that translates to around 610,000 deaths.
+Just this year alone, that will translate to around 647,000 deaths.

 Atherosclerosis: How Heart Disease Gets Out of Hand

 As with most chronic illnesses, cardiovascular disease, heart attack, and stroke develop slowly over time as a result of poor lifestyle and dietary choices.
 The first stage for many people is atherosclerosis.

 Atherosclerosis is a condition where the blood vessels which transport nutrients and oxygen from your heart to the rest of your body become stiff and thick.
 This is also called “hardening of the arteries.”
 In the cardiovascular system, atherosclerosis can lead to coronary artery disease or carotid artery disease.

 The bad news is that atherosclerosis can affect more than just your heart.
 It can also lead to restricted blood flow in other organs and tissues.
 This, in turn, can lead to peripheral artery disease (such as when blood flow is restricted in an arm or leg), chronic kidney disease , or, if blood circulation and oxygen is restricted to the brain – to stroke.

 Healthy arteries are elastic and flexible.
 Over time, however, artery walls can turn hard.
 Much of this has to do with a lifetime of poor diet, stress, and a sedentary lifestyle.
 In fact, the Mayo Clinic says that the four most important things a person can do to either prevent heart attack or heal the precursors to one are :

 - Quitting smoking

 - Regular exercise